Steven-Kha/AvengersInfinitySnap/README.md

 Each children of Thanos will paired with another and the stones will decide which of the two survives or is sacrificed for the greater good

-The strongest choices require the strongest wills.
+The hardest choices require the strongest wills.